gearshiftstudios/GearX/README.md

 <script src="three.js"></script>
 <script src="gearx-cs.js"></script>
 ```
-* As of this release there is no NPM package of this engine so it must be installed through HTML or Shorthand JavaScript
+* As of this release there is no NPM package of this engine so it must be installed through **HTML** or **Shorthand JavaScript**

 ## Usage

-* There is already a variable called "Engine" embedded in the script.
+* There is already a variable called ``Engine`` embedded in the script.
 In turn, any other declaration of a variable with this exact name and capitalization might cause errors.
-* The embedded "Engine" variable looks for "THREE" as its representative for [three.js](https://github.com/mrdoob/three.js/).
-If "THREE" does not exist, it will automatically cancel out all actions in that instance of the engine that utilize [three.js](https://github.com/mrdoob/three.js/).
+* The embedded ``Engine`` variable looks for ``THREE`` as its representative for [three.js](https://github.com/mrdoob/three.js/).
+If ``THREE`` does not exist, it will automatically cancel out all actions in that instance of the engine that utilize [three.js](https://github.com/mrdoob/three.js/).
 * Basically the same as most other libraries.
 If you are using [three.js](https://github.com/mrdoob/three.js/) for example, you would use it like this:
 ```javascript
 let engine = new GearX( { three: THREE } )
 ```
-* Of course the variable chosen as the value for the "three" property depends on what you have [three.js](https://github.com/mrdoob/three.js/) represented as.
+* Of course the variable chosen as the value for the ``three`` property depends on what you have [three.js](https://github.com/mrdoob/three.js/) represented as.